 Brisbane Lions AFLW star and UQ Sport Elite Athlete Program Officer Emily Bates said she had already noticed more people across Brisbane becoming invested in the 2020 AFL season and the performances of the clubs they support.

-“I’ve been around to a few junior training sessions lately and you can see a lot of kids wearing different jerseys – normally you would just see a few Lions jerseys around,” the UQ graduate and dual AFLW best and fairest winner said.
+“I visited a few junior training sessions lately and you can see a lot of kids wearing different jerseys – normally you would just see a few Lions jerseys around,” the UQ graduate and dual AFLW best-and-fairest winner said.

-“I’ve spoken with parents and they’ve mentioned that they’re heading to the footy that night, which might be on a Tuesday or Wednesday.
+“I spoke with parents and they mentioned that they were heading to the footy that night, which might have been on a Tuesday or Wednesday.

-“There’s more of a buzz at training – even at senior level with my local team, Yeronga – the girls are constantly talking about going to the footy every night of the week.
+“There was more of a buzz at training – even at senior level with my local team, Yeronga – the girls were constantly talking about going to the footy every night of the week.
 They were always fans, but now they’re becoming more passionate, avid fans.”

 While Bates (Bachelor of Exercise and Sport Sciences ’18) said it will take a while to see the full impact of this exposure on the Queensland market, she said a recent spike in media coverage is encouraging.